Gain peace of mind with preimplantation genetic testing for aneuploidy, or PGT-A

-During the laboratory process of Preimplantation Genetic Testing- A for aneuploidy or PGT-A (previously known as Preimplantation Genetic Screening or PGS) embryos at the blastocyst stage created during an IVF cycle undergo a cell biopsy on day 5 or 6 of development and cells are sent to a genetics laboratory to determine the chromosomal status of each embryo by screening all 23 chromosome pairs.
-Embryos are screened for aneuploidy (missing or additional numbers of chromosomes), which is a leading cause of miscarriage and implantation failure (failure of the embryo to implant into the uterus).
+Preimplantation genetic testing for aneuploidy, or PGT-A, was once preimplantation genetic screening or PGS.
+This process takes IVF embryos at the blastocyst stage and performs a cell biopsy on day 5 or 6 of development.
+We send these cells to a genetics laboratory to determine the chromosomal status of each embryo.
+The lab screens the embryos for aneuploidy (missing or additional numbers of chromosomes).
+This is a leading cause of miscarriage and implantation failure (failure of the embryo to implant into the uterus).

-Assisted Hatching is a laboratory procedure performed on the outer shell of the embryos on day 3 of in vitro development for those embryos that will eventually undergo PGT-A as blastocysts on Days 5 and 6.
+Assisted hatching is a laboratory procedure for the outer shell of IVF embryos on day 3 development.
+We use it for those embryos that will eventually undergo PGT-A as blastocysts on Days 5 and 6.

-During the Assisted Hatching procedure, a small opening is made in the outer shell of the embryo, called the zona pellucida, in order to assist the embryo in breaking out of this shell to facilitate the biopsy procedure performed for PGT-A.
+During the procedure, embryologists make a small opening in the outer shell of the embryo (zona pellucida).
+The goal is to assist the embryo in breaking out of this shell to facilitate the biopsy procedure for PGT-A.

-The laboratory we use for PGT-A utilizes the most sophisticated and scientifically validated Next Generation Sequencing technology for determining the chromosome complement in a single cell.
+The laboratory we use for preimplantation genetic testing for aneuploidy utilizes the most sophisticated and scientifically validated Next Generation Sequencing technology for determining the chromosome complement in a single cell.
+Contact us to learn more.